Your Research Proposal should include each of the following sections:

 References Cited: Go to Cite & Write in ASA Style to format your References Cited list in American Sociological Association (ASA) format.

-Appendices (if applicable): if applicable, include additional study components like survey instruments, interview instruments, and/or informed consent documents
+Appendices (if applicable): include additional study components like survey instruments, interview instruments, and/or informed consent documents

 For more writing help, contact the Writing Center and make an online appointment to meet with one of their consultants.